LBCrion/sfwbar/doc/sfwbar.rst

 ``Cached``   get last value from a variable without updating it:
              Cached(identifier)
-``Ident``    Check if an identifier exists either as a variable or a function ``GtkEvent`` Get the location of an event trigger the action.
-This function is
+``Ident``    Check if an identifier exists either as a variable or a function
-             only applicable in action command expressions where an action is called as a result of button click.
-The function returns location of the click within the widget.
-The value is returned as percentage of the widget width or height.
-Acceptable arguments are "X","Y" and "Dir".
-X and Y select an axis for which to return the event location, Dir returns the event location along the widget direction property.
 ============ ====================================================================

 The string operations are: